Did you know Sailor Moon played an active role here? Take a stroll around Azabu-Juban, the former residence of the Sendai clan! [Tokyo]

 Google Map

-Meet Kimi-chan, the model for the children's song "Akai Kutsu"
+Meet Kimi-chan, the model for the nursery rhyme "Red Shoes"

-There are also several benches, making this a relaxing spot in Azabu-Juban.
-This is where "Kimi-chan" lives.
+There are several benches, making it a relaxing spot in Azabu-Juban."Kimi-chan"is located here.

 Patio Juban <Information>